 How to build houses for finch and cardinal birds on your own?

 Placing a finch birdhouse is an excellent way to make your backyard feel livelier.
 Finches are small and colorful birds easily found in many backyards in the United States.
-If you want to attract these birds, you can start with building a proper finch bird house for them.
-This article will briefly explain what you need to consider before building the bird house.
+If you want to attract these birds, you can start with building a proper finch birdhouse for them.
+This article will briefly explain what you need to consider before building the birdhouse.

 Selecting The Right Type Of Wood

 The perfect material to build a finch birdhouse is wood.
-Do not build the house using metal or plastic because finches prefer fine woods.
+Do not build the house using metal or plastic because finches prefer fine wood.
 Cedar, fir, cypress, redwood, and birch are good options for your consideration.
 Treated woods are not advisable, so buying plain and simple wood is better.
 You must ensure you have enough wood to build a birdhouse about six inches high and six inches long.

 The Characteristics of Finches